eisental/CljChips/README.md

 Usage
 -----
-The chip library adds a `clj` circuit type.
+The chip library adds a `clj` circuit type and a /clj command.
-The first sign argument is the clojure script namespace (usually the script filename without the .clj extension).
+The first sign argument for the clj chip is a clojure script namespace (usually the script filename without the .clj extension).

 Contribute
 ----------
-- If you have any feature suggestions, bug reports or other issues, please use the [issue tracker](https://github.com/eisental/JSChip/issues).
+- If you have any feature suggestions, bug reports or other issues, please use the [issue tracker](https://github.com/eisental/CljChips/issues).
 - We happily accept contributions.
-The best way to do this is to fork Rubyc on GitHub, add your changes, and then submit a pull request.
-We'll try it out, and hopefully merge it into JSChip.
+The best way to do this is to fork CljChips on GitHub, add your changes, and then submit a pull request.
+We'll try it out, and hopefully merge it into CljChips.

 Changelog
 ---------